-- Select the comment type you want to add by clicking its corresponding color. - Enter the text that you want to associate with the selected coded segment. - Click the X button (in the upper-right corner) to save the comment and to close the window.
+- Enter the text that you want to associate with the selected coded segment. - Click the X button (in the upper-right corner) to save the comment and to close the window.

-You can assign up to six types of comments to a single coding by clicking one of the color tab in the upper-left corner of the dialog box (each color corresponds to a different comment type).
-The labels associated with those comment types appear on the right of those tabs and may be customized by clicking the 😨 button.
+You can choose among six types of comments by clicking one of the color rectangles in the upper-right corner of the dialog box (each color corresponds to a different comment type).
+The labels associated with those comment types appear in the upper-left corner of this window and may be customized by clicking the button.

-When a note has been assigned to a coded segment, a small square in a color corresponding to the first comment is displayed in the middle of the code bracket.
+When a note has been assigned to a coded segment, a small square with the corresponding color is displayed in the middle of the code bracket.
 To edit an existing code, follow the same steps described above.
 To remove a comment, simply open the Note Editor and delete all text in the editing window.